heartsucker/node-deb/README.md

 ## Compatibility

 This exists mostly as an internal tool for my company, so until there is an `0.2.0` release, there will not be any sort of assurances of compatibility between releases.
-This includes command line flags, binaries, and init scripts.
+This includes command line flags, executables, and init scripts.

 ## Usage